Description

 Here is an example:

-Query data from table tbl1 and output the query result in descending order (DESC) based on col3.
+Query the data from the tbl1 table and output the query results in descending order (DESC) based on the col3 column.

 SELECT * FROM tbl1